 \subsection{Proof of Theorem \ref{thm2}}

+In the one-dimensional case, the Vlasov-Poisson system in the quasineutral system Eq. \eqref{7} is reduced to the following form:

 We carry out the proof of Theorem \ref{thm2} in the subsequent two steps.
-In Step 1 we prove Eq. $\eqref{17}$.
-Our main procedures are to first perform a variable substitution by replacing $x$ with $\frac{x}{\varepsilon}$ and $t$ with $\frac{t}{\varepsilon}$, and then estimate
+In Step 1 we prove Eq. \eqref{17} by first performing a variable substitution where $x$ is substituted by $\frac{x}{\varepsilon}$ and $t$ is substituted by $\frac{t}{\varepsilon}$.
+Subsequently, we estimate